 Infertility can play havoc in a person, or a couple’s lives.
 People in love, build hopes and dreams.
 Most of the times, these hopes and dreams involve bearing a child.
 When infertility is diagnosed, it tends to make things grim for the people that were waiting to achieve these dreams.
 Statistics show that 1 in 6 couples can become infertile.
 These statistics are alarming and needs to be addressed on a priority basis.
 Infertility wasn’t something that was so prevalent in the earlier days.
 Also, it used to take place at a much later age, thereby keeping hopes and dreams unaffected.

 There can be a number of causes of infertility in women.
 Following are the causes and the details of how they affect women and their chances of fertility.

 In this condition, the uterus lining inside the uterus, grows outside the uterus.
 Usually, the uterus lining keeps shedding.
 If the lining grows out of the uterus, it can block the tubes and affect ovulation in different ways.
 A woman with endometriosis will experience painful periods, more pain during penetration while copulation, chronic pain in the pelvis, painful bowel movements, urination during menstruation, difficulty in becoming pregnant.
 Conventional solutions involve laproscopic surgery to remove abnormal tissues or sometimes help to adjust blocked tubes.
-To conceive, fertility drugs are taken in conjunction with insemination or sometimes, even In-vitro fertilization is considered as an option.
-Treatments are a success in mild cases and less successful in extreme cases.
-Insemination gives better results as compared to In vitro fertilization.
+To conceive, fertility drugs are taken in conjunction with insemination or sometimes, even In-Vitro Fertilization (IVF) is considered as an option.
+Infertility treatments are more successful in mild cases and less successful in extreme cases.
+Insemination gives better results as compared to IVF Treatment.

 Problems in Ovulation